-Students are not allowed to bring any toys, games, video/audio tapes, CD's, sport cards, or other items to school for the purpose of trading, buying, or selling them.
-If a problem or conflict arises due to trades, all items will be returned to original owners.
+Students are not allowed to bring any toys, games, video/audio electronics, sport cards, or other items to school for the purpose of trading, buying, or selling them.

 SCHOOLS OF CHOICE

 Elementary students are assigned to specific schools and classes by the principals, in accordance with attendance areas established by the Board of Education.
 Such factors as geographic location, transportation, and class sizes are considered in the assignment of these children.
 Your cooperation and understanding will be greatly appreciated.